moonem/Win-Loss-Prediction-on-Major-League-Soccer/README.md

   ## Win/Loss Prediction in Major League Soccer using Deep Learning model
   An overvall summary of our project and Segment 1 deliverables can be found here.
 Outside of joint efforts accomplishing the below, individual contributions are outlined in README files located within each team member's individual branches.

+  #### Reason to choose this topic

+  After forming the team for the Final Project, we explored few other topics to choose from but most team members showed passion to work on **Major League Soccer** data and thought this would be interesting to predict a team's outcome using Deep Learning model.

 ## Project Goal

 Predict win/loss outcomes of a specified team in the **Major League Soccer (MLS)** through a machine learning model that utilizes match statistics from the **2001-2021** seasons.